bluerobotics/cockpit/README.md

 ## Installing Cockpit
 Cockpit is typically installed as an Electron application or BlueOS Extension, but for development purposes it is valuable to run it locally.

-First of all, you need to clone the repository and it's submodules.
-Don't forget to clone the submodules as they are needed for Cockpit to run:
+To start, clone the repository and its submodules.
+The submodules are required components for Cockpit to be able to run:

 ```
 git clone --recurse-submodules git@github.com:bluerobotics/cockpit.git